EricB2A/KarmaJob/README.md

 `ionic serve`

 If you have any trouble at this point, please refer to the [official documentation](http://ionicframework.com/docs/v1/guide/installation.html)

 !!!This documentation has not been fully tested yet.
 `npm install @ionic/cloud-angular --save`

+## Build an APK

+Ionic generate an auto-signed APK when we build the app.
+You can find this **.apk** in _/platforms/android/build/outputs/apk/android.apk_ If you plan to build a realease.apk and sign it 'manually', please refer to the [documentation](http://ionicframework.com/docs/v1/guide/publishing.html)